voschezang/coding-handbook/management-principles.md

     1. Increase positive effects (e.g. increase profit).
     2. Decrease negative effects (e.g. cut cost).
 2. Locality.
     1. Optimize (all) individual components.
+        1. Risk: over-production, tunnel-vision.
     2. Optimize the flow of tasks through the system.
 E.g. manage constraints.
 Note that this can include worsening the performance of specific components.
+        1. Risk: bias for the current goal.
+E.g. bias for a target market.
+    3. Diversify.
+E.g. diversify the product line for exposure to new markets.
+        1. Risk: lack of focus, lack of efficiency, low margins.

 With this in mind, three questions can be asked: What to change?
 What to change it to?
 How to do it?

+Goals

+- Goals that are too high lead short term optimization (trying to survive instead of investing).
+- Goal that are not high enough lead to a lack of focus.